The Log Balance at one of the Go Ape! activity centres in Scotland

 Try skiing and snowboarding at the longest established Christian outdoor centre in Scotland.
 Compass Christian Centre is located 2 miles south of the Spittal of Glenshee (the Glen of Peace) at the base of the Grampian Mountains.

-Nevis Range in Fort William is the mountain experience for all seasons offering a wide range of activities such as winter snowsports, climbing, mountain biking, Hire Wire Adventure, Zoomtrax tubing slide, paragliding and walking.
+Nevis Range in Fort William, home to the UK’s only mountain gondola; is the mountain experience for all seasons.
+Activities such as winter snowsports, climbing, mountain biking, High Wire Adventure, and Zoomtrax tubing slide.

 Built on the hillside within the beautiful Glentress Forest, our Go Ape Peebles adventure makes good use of the valley for some jaw dropping exposure, and features our highest zip-wire over the reservoirs in the valley.